dfoderick/bitshovel/README.md

 ```
 redis-cli PUBLISH shovel_stop whatever
 ```
-Send a message to bitcoin.
+Send a message to bitcoin (requires wallet to be funded).
 ```
 redis-cli PUBLISH bitcoin_writer "Hello from BitShovel!"
 ```